 a.
-The works are necessary to prevent damage or obstruction to buildings, structures, paths, driveways or roads, and are pruned to a maximum of one metre away from the building, structure, path, driveway or road to prevent interference, and TREE-S1 is complied with;

-The works are necessary to maintain or improve the health and safety of the tree, including the removal of dead wood, diseased vegetation or broken branches, and TREE-S1 is complied with;
+The works are necessary to prevent damage or obstruction to buildings, structures, paths, driveways or roads, and are pruned to a maximum of one metre away from the building, structure, path, driveway or road to prevent interference, and TREEb.
+The works are necessary to maintain or improve the health and safety of the tree, including the removal of dead wood, diseased vegetation or broken branches, and c.

-c.
 The works are essential due to imminent threat to safety of people or damage to property, and TREE-S2 is complied with.